What is G6PD deficiency?

-The symptoms of hemolytic anemia may look like other medical problems.
-Always consult your health care provider for a diagnosis.
+The symptoms of hemolytic anemia may look like other health problems.
+Always see your healthcare provider for a diagnosis.

 How is G6PD deficiency diagnosed?

-Your health care provider can diagnose G6PD deficiency with a simple blood test.
-You may need this test:
+Your healthcare provider can diagnose G6PD deficiency with a simple blood test.
+You may need this test if:

-- If your ancestors come from an area where G6PD deficiency is common
+- Your family comes from an area where this condition is common

-- If you have a family history of G6PD deficiency
+- You have a family history of G6PD deficiency

-- If you have an unknown form of anemia
+- You have an unknown form of anemia

 Your provider may repeat tests to make an accurate diagnosis.